SAP-samples/teched2025-AI166/exercises/ex5/README.md

-# Exercise 5 - Exercise 5 Description
+# Exercise 5 - J4C for Mobile Admins

 In this exercise, you will use J4C to assist you with administration activities.